bhargav1997/React-JS/controlled-components.md

-In React, a controlled component is a component where React is in control of the values of input elements and form submissions.
+In React, a Controlled Component is a component that manages form data via its own state.
+It receives values through props and updates them through callbacks like onChange.

 Here's an example of a controlled component: